Load Balancing

 Load balancer metering

-While the actual object storage operations will be distributed to the “backend servers”, in some cases the system administrator would like to review the amount of concurrent sessions their object storage is handling.
+While the actual Object Storage operations will be distributed to the “backend servers”, in some cases the system administrator would like to review the amount of concurrent sessions their Object Storage is handling.

 In the NextGen Object Storage the active session count can be reviewed in the management interface: